The cost of having a third child?

 I think there is a tendency to spoil your first born, maybe your second gets the same when its just two of them, but the cost of matching everything for the third is just too much.

-Yes, a third child costs a lot of money!
+Yes, having three kids costs a lot of money!